-David Thacker is in his fifth season as Artistic Director of the Octagon Theatre Bolton.
+David Thacker is in his sixth season as Artistic Director of the Octagon Theatre Bolton.
 In the last four seasons he has directed twenty one productions: All My Sons, Ghosts, The Enemies Within, A Midsummer Night’s Dream, Comedians, The Hired Man, A Streetcar Named Desire, Love on the Dole, Romeo and Juliet, The Price, The Demolition Man, Secret Thoughts, Who’s Afraid of Virginia Woolf?
 Habeas Corpus, Alfie, Macbeth, The Winslow Boy, Lighthearted Intercourse, Of Mice and Men, Tull, The Glass Menagerie, An Inspector Calls, Long Day's Journey Into Night, Hobson's Choice and Twelfth Night.

 He has been privileged to work with many outstanding actors including Piers Brosnan, Michelle Collins, Trevor Eve, Sue Johnston, Helen Mirren, Clive Owen, Vanessa Redgrave, Natasha Richardson, David Tennant, and Zoë Wanamaker, and some of our leading directors such as Michael Attenborough, Sam Mendes, Sir Trevor Nunn, Sir Richard Eyre, Max Stafford-Clark and Sir Peter Hall.